-An interest and enthusiasm in Legal Studies will contribute to maximising an ATAR result and will also provide the basis for continuing the study of Business, Marketing, Commerce, Economics or Law at university.
+An interest and enthusiasm in Legal Studies will contribute to maximising an ATAR result and will also provide the basis for continuing the study of Law, Business, Commerce, Marketing or Economics at university.

 The skills required in legal analysis are highly transferable and adaptable to all tertiary study or for those seeking employment immediately after Year 12.